BU-hammerTeam/PyHammer/README.md

     test_case/spec-5047-55833-0936.fits SDSSdr12
     test_case/spec-3764-55514-0972.fits SDSSdr12

 The spectrum data types accepted are  `SDSSdr7` (SDSS EDR - DR8), `SDSSdr12` (SDSS DR9 - DR13), `fits`, `txt`, and `csv`.
 All the spectra need to be in Angstroms, and need to cover part (but not all) of the region between 3650 and 10200 Angstroms.
 The `SDSSdr7` file type reads in the fits files given by the Sloan Digital Sky Survey's Early Data Release through Data Release 8, while the `SDSSdr12` file type reads in the fits files given by SDSS's Data Release 9 through Data Release 13.
 The `fits` file type reads in fits files created with IRAF or PyRAF.
 The `txt` files must have: wavelength (in Angsrtoms) in the first column, flux in the second column, and an optional third column, containing the error (although this is not necessary).
-The `csv` files should have the same format as the `txt` files, with wavelength, then flux, and an optional error in the third column.
+The `csv` files should have the same format as the `txt` files with columns separated by commas, with wavelength, then flux, and an optional error in the third column.

 ##Running PyHammer